 These details play an important role in understanding user personas - allowing you to create highly targeted and personalized communication strategies.
 When using your WebEngage account, you will notice that user attributes have been bucketed into the following types:

 These are minute details that the system or WebEngage automatically gleans for all the users who interact with your app and website.
-So generic details like a user’s gender, date of birth etc. are called system attributes.
+So, generic details like a user’s gender, date of birth and so on are called system attributes.

 These are minute details that any business, like yours, can custom define for their users.
 This could be any kind of data like;